Bill Montgomery

 BLACKBOARD

 For BLACKBOARD help go to Login Information .On Blackboard you'll find several useful features--course documents, lecture notes, a bulletin board, and study groups!
 Check the "Announcements" page for information and course updates.
 You'll also be able to check a calendar to see when tests and other assignments are due.
 On the Discussion Board you can ask questions about any of the learning objectives you may be having trouble with, and other students can help you answer them.
 I monitor the discussions and will pitch in with help as needed.
-From the menu on the student "Welcome" screen, select "External Links" and then "Test Study Session" to enter the WebConnect, where study sessions prior to each test are held.
-And don't overlook the streaming video of Shaping America.
+From the menu on the student "Welcome" screen, select "Web Links" and then "Test Study Session" to enter the AdobeConnect where study sessions prior to each test are held.
+And if you're taking Hist 1301, don't overlook the streaming video of Shaping America.
 Those videos are found under "Course Assignments" from the main menu on the student "Welcome" page.
+Access to the streaming videos is password-protected.
+You will receive the password from your professor via email.

 STREAMING VIDEO!